MubarekA/OCR-Sudoku-Solver/readme.md

 OCR Sudoku Solver is a Python application that solves sudoku boards from photos.

 ## Features
-- [x] Extracts detected to digits from Phots.
+- [x] Extracts detected to digits from Photos.
-- [x] Utilizes an ML model trained on 10,000+ pictures to detect digits.
+- [x] Utilizes a Machine Learning model trained on 10,000+ pictures to detect digits.
 - [x] Solves Sudoku Puzzle by using the backtracking algorithm.
 - [x] Overlays solved solution on the original photo.